franleplant/nosleepjavascript-blog/content/blog/page-view-counter/index.md

 date: "2019-12-26T22:12:03.284Z"
 author: nacho
 description:
   "We can extend static sites by creating a simple page view counter that is processed in a serverless manner, and for free.
 Microsoft Azure provides *Functions* as a flagship service to do this.
-Let's explore building it on Visual Studio"
+Let's explore building it on Visual Studio."
 tags:
   - azure functions
   - storage